NominBatj/-Pewlett_Hackard_Analysis/README.md

 # Pewlett Hackard Analysis
 ## Purpose of the Analysis
-The goal of this project is to analyze a large amount of employee data for a company with more than 300,000 employees.
+The goal of this project is to analyze a large amount of employee data for a company with more than 300,000 employees and to help Pewlett-Hackard face the "silver tsunami", which means that large number of employees are reaching retirement age.
 Pewlett Hackard is reviewing its workforce metrics, namely retirement, and needs help processing data that will help us understand who may be eligible for retirement and to participate in the mentorship program.
 ## Results
 Following are results of our analysis: